elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 We've gotten an introductory look at how to create a full Elixir and Phoenix web platform, and we even created a couple of player records in our application that we can use as we continue building.

-But we moved very quickly through these steps, and we don't have a solid understanding of how all these pieces fit together yet.
+But we moved quickly through these steps, and we don't have a solid understanding of how all these pieces fit together yet.
 In the next chapter, we'll delve into some Elixir basics.
 And instead of using generators like we did in this chapter, we'll manually create some features in our application so we can continue increasing our experience.